KPZ Equation from non-simple variations on open ASEP: Heat Kernel Estimates II -- Nash-Type Estimates

-The remaining quantity on the RHS of \eqref{eq:DForm} is exactly the Dirichlet form corresponding to the operator $\left( \mathscr{L}_{\mathrm{Lap}}^{N,!!} \right)^{\mathrm{Sym}}$ with reversible measure $\pi_{\bullet}$ evaluated at $\varphi_{T,\bullet}$.
-In particular, we establish the following lower bounds, with the first failing to be an equality only due to possibly missing constant prefactors and the second failing to be an equality only due to forgetting interactions beyond length 1 -- see Proposition 10.1 in Appendix 1 of \cite{KL}:
+The term on the RHS of \eqref{eq:DForm} is {precisely} the Dirichlet form corresponding to the {symmetric operator therein} with {a} reversible measure $\pi_{\bullet}$ evaluated at $\varphi_{T,\bullet}$.
+In particular, we establish the following lower bounds, with the first failing to be an equality only due to possibly missing constant prefactors and the second failing to be an equality only due to forgetting interactions beyond length 1 -- see Proposition 10.1 in Appendix 1 of \cite{KL} {for details about the Dirichlet form}: